The Metric Completion of Outer Space

+We then address the issue of completing Outer Space.
+The boundary of Outer Space $\partial \os$ is the space of all homothety classes of \emph{very small} $F_n$ trees (see definition \ref{defnVerySmall}) that are not free and simplicial.
+Our main result is: \begin{introthm} Let $[T]$ be a homothety class in $\partial \os$, the point $[T]$ is contained in the completion of $\os$ if and only if for any (equivalently for some) $F_n$ tree $T$ in the class $[T]$, orbits in $T$ are not dense and arc stabilizers are trivial. \end{introthm}

 We show that the Lipschitz distance can be extended to the completion (allowing the value $\infty$) and that isometries of $\os$ uniquely extend to the completion.
-We distinguish the set of simplicial trees in the completion of Outer Space and refer to it as the \emph{simplicial completion}.
+We distinguish the set of simplicial trees in the metric completion of Outer Space and refer to it as the \emph{simplicial metric completion}.
+The simplicial metric completion is related to a well studied complex called the complex of free splittings.
+We show that the simplicial metric completion is invariant under any isometry of the completion of Outer Space (see Proposition \ref{isomExtend}).

+The complex of free splittings of $F_n$, denoted $FS_n$ (and introduced by Hatcher \cite{HatFS} as the sphere complex) is the complex of minimal, simplicial, actions of $F_n$ on simplicial trees with trivial edge stabilizers (see definition \ref{defnSplittingComplex}).
+The group $\out$ acts on $FS_n$ by simplicial automorphisms.
+This action is cocompact but has large stabilizers.
+Aramayona and Souto \cite{AS} proved that $\out$ is the full group of automorphisms of $FS_n$.
+The free splitting complex is one of the analogues of the curve complex for mapping class groups.
+For example, Handel and Mosher \cite{HMhyp} showed that the free splitting complex with the Euclidean metric is Gromov hyperbolic (this proof was later simplified by \cite{HilionHorbezFS}).
+We prove that

-\begin{thmB} The simplicial completion of Outer Space with the Lipschitz topology is homeomorphic to the free splitting complex with the Euclidean topology. \end{thmB}
+\begin{introthm} The simplicial metric completion of Outer Space with the Lipschitz topology is homeomorphic to the free splitting complex with the Euclidean topology. \end{introthm}

-We also show that the axes topology on the simplicial completion is strictly finer than the Lipschitz topology.
-Next, we use this theorem to give a new proof of a result of Francaviglia and Martino.
+We prove that an isometry of Outer Space extends to a simplicial automorphism of $\fsc$ (Proposition \ref{HomeoPresSimp}) and use Aramayona and Souto's theorem to prove the following theorem of Francaviglia and Martino.